lamhq/tech-notes/pages/devops/aws/network/cloudfront.md

 Requests are automatically routed to the nearest edge location.

 Edge locations are not just read only, you can write to them too.

+CloudFront is made of over 216 points of presence (edge locations).

 ## Regional Edge Caches